Main Content

 For CI platforms, you typically define your CI pipeline by using a pipeline configuration file.
 For example, a YAML file on platforms like GitHub and GitLab or a Jenkinsfile on Jenkins.

-Typically, when you configure a CI pipeline, you need to manually create and update your pipeline configuration files as you add, remove, and change the artifacts in your project.
+Typically, when you configure a CI pipeline, you must manually create and update your pipeline configuration files as you add, remove, and change the artifacts in your project.
 However, the support package has a pipeline generator function padv.pipeline.generatePipeline that you can use to generate the pipeline configuration files for GitHub, GitLab, and Jenkins.

 Diagram for an example generated CI pipeline.
 The parent pipeline contains two stages (Simulink Pipeline Generation and Simulink Pipeline Execution) and a child pipeline.
 The child pipeline contains stages that run the tasks in the process model, generate a report, and collect artifacts.